aehng/Lecture-Notes/Module4/Read_Code_Like_a_Pro.md

 0. Find a file or a class that seems interesting to you at the moment.
 Quickly read over it until you have a big-picture understanding of what it is meant to accomplish.
 1. Scan through each function/method in the file or class looking for "leaf nodes", functions that which call no other functions or which do not call other functions in the project
-2. Once you have a reasonable understanding of the fine details of the system, back up and look for higher-level functions which call the lower-level functions
+2. After you have a reasonable understanding of the fine details of the system, back up and look for higher-level functions which call the lower-level functions
 3. Proceed until your understanding of the fine details meets up with the big-picture understanding you got in the 1st step